Once your chosen candidate has accepted an unconditional offer of employment, you need to start planning their job induction training.

 Investing time to induct new employees will give new workers a good grounding and help them make fewer mistakes in the long run.
 The highest level of staff turnover is among newer workers so it is important that the early period spent with your business leaves a good impression on them.

 You should also consider carrying out a basic induction for workers who are changing jobs within the business.
 For those workers returning after a long absence, eg maternity leave or a period of illness, a welcome back meeting would be beneficial.
-See tailoring the induction to the worker.
+See tailoring the induction to the worker and our induction templates:

 For more information on job inductions download recruiting new employees section from the Employers' Handbook (PDF, 170K).